 The private sector has an important role to play in helping to scale-up minigrid projects.
 However, the initial installations of such projects—often in remote villages with low per-capita income - carry risks that the private sector may not be willing to accept.
 OFID co-operated with the Alliance for Rural Electrification (ARE) - an international not-for-profit association representing the decentralized energy sector - to support the deployment of private sector-financed minigrids to increase access to modern and affordable energy in developing countries.
 Four ARE members received grants from OFID providing a de-risking mechanism for business ventures through cost-sharing.

 One project in this program involves the installation of solar PV / diesel hybrid minigrids in rural villages in the Jharkhand region of India.
 By December 2016, the project implementer, MLINDA Association, had commissioned minigrids in the villages of Narotoli, Pasanga and Shahitoli.
-The table above shows the installed capacity and the number of beneficiaries per village.
+The below table shows the installed capacity and the number of beneficiaries per village.

 Nearly 50 jobs or micro businesses—including plant operators and plant technicians who were trained by MLINDA have already been created in the three villages as a direct result of the project.
 Currently, several performance indicators are being monitored, including the amount of energy produced per year, tariff collection, the average increase of income as a result of electricity connection and the decrease in the amount of health spending.

 The provision of a stable and reliable access to electricity in rural areas does not only mean light but it is a major social, economic and environmental change that contributes to the alleviation of poverty, illiteracy, hunger & thirst, disease, etc.